joeyparrish/pokeheim/testing-script.md

    1. Try to start raid again
    1. Confirm that raid does not start (already caught)
    1. Loop if Vegvisir present (all but last boss)
-1. Use debug command "tutorialreset"
+1. Use debug command "resettutorial boss_trophy"
 1. Release Eikthyr
 1. Confirm that Eikthyr does not attack
 1. Punch Eikthyr to death